“There are different gifts but the same Spirit,

 We have music opportunities available for all ages, from children up to senior citizens.
 Training is provided on an ongoing basis and regular rehearsals take place throughout the year.

 “How beautiful are the hands and feet that bring good news.” -Romans 10:14-15

 Projectionists operate the A/V system for Sunday liturgies, weddings, funerals and or special occasions.
 This includes starting up and shutting down equipment.
 This ministry gives the opportunity for the assembly to participate fully in the liturgy.

 - Must pay attention to what is going on during liturgy

 - Needs to be able to multi-task well

 - Knowledge of Microsoft PowerPoint and computer skills are helpful

 - Must be sixth grade or older

 Training to be the projectionist takes about 40-60 minutes.
-You will meet with the liturgy coordinator in setting up a time which is convenient for you.
+You will meet with the Director of Music and Liturgy at a time which is convenient for you.
 Training can take place anytime during the year.